Obama signs bill reforming surveillance program

 The American Civil Liberties Union said the Freedom Act was a milestone, but did not go far enough.
 “The passage of the bill is an indication that comprehensive reform is possible, but it is not comprehensive reform in itself,” ACLU deputy legal director Jameel Jaffer said in a statement.

-A senior U.S. intelligence official said the bulk telephone data collection system had been shut down since shortly before 8 p.m. (midnight GMT) on Sunday.
+A senior U.S. intelligence official said the bulk telephone data collection system had been shut down since shortly before 8 p.m.
+EDT on Sunday.

 It was not immediately clear how soon the NSA program would be restarted.
 The Freedom Act allows it to continue for six months while the new system is established.